Blue Night Network: Establishment

-The Commission agreed to the expanded service, but could not stomach the elimination of so many routes.
+The TTC agreed to the expanded service, but could not stomach the elimination of so many routes.
 Instead, they chose to retain all existing routes despite the cost, creating a 23-route night system.

 Until this time, with the exception of buses that replaced subway lines, it had been understood that overnight transit was provided by regular routes that happened to have 24-hour service.
 Night services retained the same route names and numbers as their daytime counterparts, perhaps with a suffixed letter if there was a variation in the exact routing.
 But now a marketing decision was made to treat the overnight service as a new, distinct set of routes, even in those cases where the day route was identical.

 The name Blue Night Network was adopted, and with it the 300-series route numbers described above, and a new colour-coding for bus and streetcar stops.
 The existing standard TTC-stop sign had a red square or stripe at the top and bottom; later, for all stops with 24-hour service, this was changed to red and blue, with the legend "24 hr" added.
 Those stops used only for the Blue Night Network, mostly for night routes paralleling the subway, received the standard sign with red changed to blue (and a notice of the limited hours).
 Since 2013, bus stop signs list the route numbers serving each stop, colour-coding each type of route.
 Blue Night route numbers are shown in blue next to a moon symbol.
 The Blue Night Network debuted in February 1987.